4.86 from 170 votes

 1. Blend the wet ingredients: Combine the yogurt, eggs, vanilla, and salt in a blender and blend until smooth.

-I love using my blender to whip up these almond flour blueberry muffins.
+I love using my blender for this recipe.
 It’s less messy, takes only seconds, and it makes the batter more cohesive.
 But less powerful blenders may not be up to the challenge.
 You can always whisk the ingredients together in a bowl instead.

 If the blueberries sink to the bottom of the muffins, it means the batter was too thin.
 The additional water should be added sparingly, and only until you have a thick but pourable batter.
 Brands of almond flour and yogurt differ so how much water you need depends on your other ingredients.
 You may not need any at all.